 Please remember if you are experiencing difficulty in making your payments doing nothing is not in your best interest.
 Simply call us immediately.
 We are here to help you find the best solution for your circumstances and there are a number of ways we can help you.

-One of the options available for consideration is a payment deferral.
-It is important for you to understand a payment deferral is not a payment holiday nor is it a contractual right.
-A payment deferral will only be in your best interests under certain circumstances and will only be put in place if these circumstances apply.
+One of the options available for consideration is an Initial Payment Deferral.
+It is important for you to understand that an Initial Payment Deferral is not a payment holiday nor is it a contractual right.
+An Initial Payment Deferral will only be in your best interests under certain circumstances and will only be put in place if these circumstances apply.

-A payment deferral means you can request to have your monthly payments deferred for a period of time without being considered as being in arrears.
-Payment deferrals are designed to help you when you are experiencing or can reasonably expect to experience temporary payment difficulties – for example if you were made redundant or had suffered a reduction in income – in this case, because of the Coronavirus situation.
+An Initial Payment Deferral means you can request to have your monthly payments deferred for a period of up to 3 months without being considered as being in arrears.
+Initial Payment Deferrals are designed to help you when you are experiencing or can reasonably expect to experience temporary payment difficulties – for example, if you were made redundant or had suffered a reduction in income – in this case, because of the Coronavirus situation.

 If you contact us and explain that you are experiencing or can reasonably expect to experience payment difficulties due to Coronavirus then as long as: